ALib C++ Library

 Defines the directory where the ALib source files are stored.
 The header files are located in the same directories.

-This variable may also be specified prior to entering the script to specify a different directory than the default, which is
+This variable may also be specified before entering the script to specify a different directory than the default, which is

 ${ALIB_BASE_DIR}/src